Where To Get The Best Paella In Barcelona?

 Paella is THE dish all visitors want to try when in Spain.
 However, it’s not so easy to find a good one.
 Too many places serve a frozen pseudo-paella heated in the microwave.
 That’s not paella, that’s blasphemy!

 If you are new to paella, make sure to learn the basics in our post about what is paella rice.
-You want to make sure you can tell apart the tourist traps from the real thing, and understand the rituals so you are not caught by surprise when you order it.
+You want to make sure you can tell apart the tourist traps from the real thing, and understand the rituals so that you are not caught by surprise when you order it.
 And when you are ready, come back to this post to decide where to go eating paella in your next trip to Barcelona (Spain).

-These are the best paella restaurants in Barcelona:
+The 3 best paella restaurants in Barcelona

 1